It’s (one of) my feast day(s) today, and happy feast day also to all who bear the name of John the Apostle and evangelist.

 We are writing this so that our joy may be complete.

-Both Saint John and Don Giussani emphasise how essential it is to actually experience Jesus Christ, a visible and tangible person who we can see, hear and touch in the concrete circumstances of our own experience.
+Both Saint John and Don Giussani emphasise how essential it is to actually experience Jesus Christ, a visible and tangible person who God-with-us and who we can see, hear and touch in the concrete circumstances of our own experience, a God whom we can “see with our own eyes” and “touch with our hands – divine life made visible to us.

-Perhaps the greatest tragedy is to think of Jesus as no-one more than a good man and wise teacher who lived and died 2000 years ago.
+Perhaps the greatest human error is to think of Jesus as one more good man among many, a wise teacher who lived and died 2000 years ago.

 In strong contrast with this all-too-common view John and Giussani emphasise Jesus Christ as a living person with whom we are created to live in relationship, not as a reward for our good behaviour, but as the one who enables us to fully live.

-As today’s two teachers remind us, to live in relationship with Jesus is the best of both earthly friendship and heavenly power.
+As these two teachers remind us, to live in relationship with Jesus is the best of both earthly friendship and heavenly power.